yegor256/iccq.github.io/pages/travel.md

   * [PR Myasnitsky Boutique Hotel](https://prhotelgroup.ru/en/) (1.3km)

-We recommend you try one of these restaurants:
+You can find many restaurants near by your hotel and most of them will be good.
+We also recommend you try one of these high-class restaurants and taste traditional Russian cousine:

   * [Ruski](http://ruski.354group.com/en/) (approx. $30 per person)